Alexander Stubb: Political views

 Stubb has emphasized strong relations with the United States throughout his career.
 Stubb with U.S. President Donald Trump at the White House in 2025.

 Stubb is a proponent of deepening European integration.
 When he was the Minister for Foreign Affairs in 2008, Stubb gave a speech in which he argued in favour of the EU taking an active role in international politics.
 He noted that while the EU is the world's largest economy, it is not a superpower but a regional soft power.
 When running for party leadership in 2014, he described himself as an "academic federalist", although "in practice a functionalist" with regard to the EU.
 Stubb, for example, opposes eurobonds.
 He also insisted that he is no longer the "pure federalist" that he used to be when he was a researcher.
 Stubb expressed his support for Turkey's EU membership in 2010.
 He warned that Brexit could pose a "Lehman Brothers moment" that could lead to the collapse of the EU.
 Stubb held early on that Finland should apply for membership of NATO.
-Stubb also firmly opposes Russia's war of aggression against Ukraine and has thus tried to strongly influence the US government to offer its support to Ukraine, including by holding close discussions with President Donald Trump.
+Stubb also firmly opposes Russia's war against Ukraine and has thus tried to strongly influence the US government to offer its support to Ukraine, including by holding close discussions with President Donald Trump.
+Because of this, Politico has ranked Stubb as one of Europe's most influential figures in 2025.